enioka/flowbox-spec/description.rst

   the agent execution (as an IIS website or a Java application).
 It is specific to both the language and the container type.
   A standalone container can be provided where this agent container is a container of its own.
 But most of the time, the agent container will leverage existing container technologies.
 The benefit for agent container is to abstract the underlying services needed for an agent to properly deliver its features.
-But an agent may completely
+But an agent may completely implement such services from scratch, or with light weight components.
+The container supports agent lifecycle (deployment, start/stop), provides computing resources (network endpoints, threads, memory, ...) and general purpose administration.
 * The **agent client sdk** : as a convenience (not mandatory), application code has to connect to its agent.
 In simple cases it can be achieved through native http protocol.
-However, to simplify boilerplate code to interoperate between agent and application, the agent client sdk intends to provide applications with a standardized API in their native language.
+However, to simplify boilerplate code to interoperate between agent and application, the agent client sdk intends to provide applications with a standardized API in their native language, that will both support flow execution and interactions with agent.

 IT  infrastructure
 ==================
 The flowbox protocol must also integrate to its infrastructure environment.
 It has a number of touch points that need to be addressed in the specification, even if informal.

-* network (datacenters, topologies, firewalls and security zones, ...)
+* network (datacenters, topologies, firewalls and security zones, ...) : the flowbox is "network friendly" and makes no hypothesis of network structure, network security rules and zones.
+The agent infrastructure can easily be deployed in any network context.
+One may consider the possibility to let flowbox agents natively interact with network APIs to provision any needed network infrastructure (sdn) to support integration flows.
-* DNS,
+* DNS : the flowbox relies (recommended) heavily on standard DNS capabilities to abstract network actual implementation from the applications.
+Each agent endpoint is associated with abstract DNS adresses.
+Here also, flowbox may at some point provide integration points to provision any DNS entries.
-* load balancers,
+* load balancers : agents as application components must support standard application patterns for high availability and scalability.
+For this agents provide a native capability to be deployed in load balanced topologies with multiple agent instances running a workload.
+Furthermore, agents can inform load balancers for smart balancing of the workload or to support maintenance task as bringing down an agent without loosing connections or data.
-* virtualization and cloud,
+* virtualization and cloud :
-* containers
+* containers and associated deployment tools and orchestrators : agents should be deployed as any application artefacts if dedicated or colocated with application containers.

 Development environment
 =======================